Huang-W/huangw-dev/pgp-install.md

 Your selection?
 4
 ```

 Select the maximum key size if you don't mind a large key.
-Signing will be done with the subkey, so it doesn't impact signing speed in most cases.
+Signing and encrypting will be done with the subkeys, so it doesn't impact anyone's speed in most cases.

 ```
 RSA keys may be between 1024 and 4096 bits long.